Manayunk, Philadelphia: A More Accessible Neighborhood

 During our time at Tyler School of Art and Architecture, the majority of your projects were dedicated to creating the most beautiful and innovative products, branding, and design.

-However, in this project, our team consisting of Kaitlyn Gross and myself, approached designing for audiences with varying ability levels, ranges of digital access, diverse demographics, and different cultures.
+However, in this project, we approached designing for audiences with varying ability levels, ranges of digital access, diverse demographics, and different cultures.
 We were able to explore the benefits, constraints, and opportunities that exist in government.

 Goal